 - 1 and 1/2 cups fresh spinach

-- How to roast garlic: slice off the top of a garlic bulb so the cloves are exposed inside.
-Place, clove side up, in a baking pan or on a baking sheet (I usually use a pie dish) and drizzle with a bit of olive oil.
-Top it with some fresh ground pepper and sea salt.
+- How to Roast Garlic: Slice off the top of a garlic bulb so the cloves are exposed inside.
+Place in a baking pan or on a baking sheet, clove side up, and drizzle lightly with olive oil.
+Top with some freshly ground black pepper and coarse salt.
 Cover with aluminum foil and roast at 375°F (190°C) for about 35-40 minutes.
 The cloves will be very soft inside.
-You will need 3 cloves for this recipe.
+You need 3 cloves for this recipe.

-- I used one 13 ounce bag of frozen artichokes that I let thaw completely and I drained.
-You may use canned - just drain and quarter beforehand.
+- Artichokes: I usually use one 13-ounce bag of frozen artichokes that I thaw and drain.
+You can use canned artichokes instead.
+Drain and quarter them.
 Anywhere around 13 ounces is fine.
-Add more/less - whatever you prefer!
+Add more/less depending on your taste preference.